Visiting a corn maze at a Metro Vancouver or Fraser Valley farm is a fun way to spend time with family and celebrate the fall and harvest season.

 Maan Farms’ address is 790 McKenzie Road.
 It’s a short drive from the Abbotsford Costco and about 10 minutes east of the Abbotsford International Airport.

-In 2022, the kid-friendly regular corn maze was open from September 17th to October 31st.
-Admission to the kid-friendly corn maze and children’s play areas cost about $16 on weekdays and $18 on weekends.
+This year the kid-friendly regular corn maze is open from September 13th to November 2nd.
+Admission to the kid-friendly corn maze and children’s play areas costs about $19 on weekdays and $25 on weekends.

 More About Maan Farms

-See our page about Maan Farms for more information about the farm and its seasonal events, or click Maan Farms Pumpkin Patch & Corn Maze for details about their kid-friendly activities.
-To learn more about their haunted attraction for older fright seekers, see our article about the Haunted Corn Maze.
+See our page about Maan Farms for more information about the farm and its seasonal events, or click Maan Farms Pumpkin Patch & Corn Maze for details about its kid-friendly activities.
+See our article about the Haunted Corn Maze to learn more about the farm’s haunted attraction for older fright seekers.

 Taves Family Farm

-Along with their pumpkin patch and other farm activities, Taves Family Farms & Applebarn is home to the Corn Quest Maze which is a good-sized maze that includes a fun mystery element.
+Along with its pumpkin patch and other farm activities, Taves Family Farms & Applebarn is home to three different corn mazes during their Magic of Fall event in 2025.

-When purchased online, Super Fun Passes to the farm in the fall of 2022 were about $25 on weekends and about $22 on weekdays.
-Children ages 2 and under got in for free.
+When purchased online, Super Fun Passes to the farm in the fall this year start at about $30 on weekends and $27 on weekdays.
+Children ages 2 and under enter for free.

 See the Taves Family Farm & Applebarn page for more information.